 His group has developed algorithms that address issues in cinematic 3D camera control in virtual worlds, the automatic construction of coherent, rich and understandable story lines, cloud-based architectures for the intelligent control of game environments and models of adaptation of story lines in interactive narrative contexts.
 His students have continued their research past graduation both as tenure-track faculty at leading universities and as senior scientists at companies in the games industry.
 His group has actively collaborated with many industrial and governmental organizations including Epic Games, Virtual Heroes, Microsoft, The Triangle Games Initiative and the DOD Advanced Distributed Learning initiative.
-He developed and directs the department’s undergraduate concentration in game development, ranked in the top 4 public univeristy game programs in North America in 2014 by Princeton Review.
+He developed and directed the NCSU Computer Science department’s undergraduate concentration in game development, ranked in the top 4 public univeristy game programs in North America in 2014 by Princeton Review.
 Young joined the faculty of the School of Computing at the University of Utah in 2016, where he is also the deputy director of the Engineering Arts and Entertainment program.
 EAE’s undergraduate program was ranked #1 overall by Princeton Review in 2016 and their graduate program has been in the top five rankings since 2013.

 Young’s research is currently supported by NSF, the NSA and several industrial partners, and he has served as a PI or Co-PI on more than 15 grants.

 Detailed information about Michael’s background is available on his CV.

 All of Young’s papers are available electronically at the Liquid Narrative Group’s publications page.

 At NCSU, Michael taught the CSC graduate course on Computational Models of Interactive Narrative and the undergraduate classes on Game Design and Development.
 Previously, he taught graduate and undergraduate courses on Artificial Intelligence.

 Michael also created and helped to run the NCSU Computer Science Undergraduate Concentration in Game Development.